LieberInstitute/Human_DLPFC_Deconvolution/README.md

 `Human_DLPFC_Deconvolution/processed-data/01_SPEAQeasy/`

+### Image datasets

+Image data is generated for RNAscope slides by analysis with HALO and outputting the analysis results as `.csv` tables.
+These tables are read from the file tree located at the subdirectory:

+`Human_DLPFC_Deconvolution/raw-data/HALO/Deconvolution_HALO_analysis/`

+Note, this contains one subdirectory for each of the RNAscope experiments, called `Circle` and `Square`, respectively, These experiments are distinct in that they each comprise of an analysis of an independent, albeit adjacent, tissue and each includes a different set of molecular markers (see table below).

 ## Variables and data dictionaries

 The deconvolution project makes use of a number of metadata attributes and variables in the results files mentioned about.
 This section describes the key terms and definitions of these attributes and variables for the deconvolution method paper.